Hurricane Raymond swirls off Mexico, hits Acapulco with more rain

 By early afternoon, parts of the city were covered with water, its port was closed and many roads were washed out.
 Acapulco's beaches were almost deserted on Monday afternoon as winds picked up.

-"This is really bad luck after (tropical storm) Manuel," said Anaberta Lopez, 26, who braids tourists' hair on the city's beaches, surveying a vacant stretch of sand.
+"This is really bad luck after (tropical storm) Manuel," said Anaberta Lopez, 26, who works on the city's beaches braiding tourists' hair, surveying a vacant stretch of sand.
 "There's no work now and people here live off tourism."

+The Miami-based U.S. National Hurricane Center said Raymond, the first major hurricane of the Eastern Pacific season, was expected to start to weaken on Tuesday.

-Mexico has no major oil installations in the area threatened by Raymond, which has swirled around 233 km (145 miles) west-southwest of Acapulco since Sunday night.
+Mexico has no major oil installations in the area threatened by Raymond, which has swirled around 160 miles west-southwest of Acapulco since Sunday night.

 Mexico's Gulf Coast is also facing heavy rains due to the advance of a cold front from the north, which has halted Raymond's progress in the south, the government said.

-"If (Raymond) carries on moving at this speed and the cold front keeps holding it, we'll have permanent rain for the next 72 hours," Puente said at a conference earlier on Monday.
+"If (Raymond) carries on moving at this speed and the cold front keeps holding it, we'll have permanent rain for the next 72 hours," Luis Felipe Puente, head of Mexico's national emergency services, told a news conference in Acapulco.

-A hurricane watch is in place from Acapulco to Tecpan de Galeana about 107 km (66 miles) to the north.
+Hurricane alerts are in place from Acapulco, which lies in Guerrero state, to Lazaro Cardenas in Michoacan state.
 More than 800 people have been evacuated from the northwestern fringe of Guerrero down to Acapulco, emergency services said.

 SHELTERS